 If you have experienced the death of someone who was important to you, you might be finding it difficult to adjust to the changes happening in your life right now.
 Grief can shake everything up - your beliefs, your routines, and even your sense of normality.
 Counselling aims to help people find a place for their loss so they can carry on with life and eventually find acceptance.

 What is bereavement?

-The bereavement period can be a confusing time involving a lot of very powerful emotions.
+This can be a confusing time involving a lot of powerful emotions.
 These emotions can grow, fade and shift as we move across the different stages of bereavement.
-Not everyone experiences the same stages of bereavement at the same time or in the same order.
-However, most people generally go through the following four stages at some point:
+Not everyone experiences the same stages of bereavement at the same time or in the same order, though most people generally go through the following four stages at some point:

 - accepting that your loss really happened